 Yes, in the sub-fund, the principal adverse impacts of investment decisions on sustainability factors set out in Annex 1 of Table I of Regulation (EU) 2022/1288 of the European Parliament and of the Council of 6 April 2022 are taken into account in the context of Article 7 of Regulation (EU) 2019/2088.

 The following adverse impacts on sustainability factors are taken into account in the investment process:

-- No. 1 "Greenhouse gas emissions" (Scope 1, Scope 2, Scope 3, Total) - No. 2 "Carbon footprint" - No. 3 "Greenhouse gas intensity" - No. 10 "Violations of the Principles of the UN Global Compact and the OECD Guidelines for Multinational Enterprises" - Nr.
-14 "Exposure controversial weapons (anti-personnel mines, cluster munitions, chemical or biological weapons) Portfolio managers draw on Sustainalytics' external analyses, as well as company public documents and notes from direct dialogues with company leaders, as needed, to identify, measure and assess adverse sustainability impacts.
+- No. 1 "Greenhouse gas emissions" (Scope 1, Scope 2, Scope 3, Total) - No. 2 "Carbon footprint" - No. 3 "Greenhouse gas intensity" - No. 4 "Participation in fossil fuel companies" - No. 10 "Violations of the Principles of the UN Global Compact and the OECD Guidelines for Multinational Enterprises" - No. 14 "Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)

+The portfolio managers use the analyses of an external rating agency and, when needed, public documents of the companies and notes from direct dialogues with the company management to identify, measure and evaluate adverse sustainability impacts.
 The adverse sustainability impacts can then be subjected to comprehensive analysis and taken into account in investment decisions.